×

 Article 31 – Specific Interest Deduction Limitation Rule

-Additional and specific provisions have been provided in the UAE Corporate Tax Law with regards to deduction of Interest Expenditure that is incurred by a Taxable Person on obtaining a loan from a Related Party.
+Additional and specific provisions have been provided in the UAE Corporate Tax Law with regard to the deduction of Interest Expenditure that is incurred by a Taxable Person on obtaining a loan from a Related Party.

-No deduction will be provided as Interest expenditure that is incurred by a Taxable Person , on any loan obtained by it from a Related Party connected directly or indirectly to such Taxable Person for any of the following transactions:
+No deduction will be provided as Interest expenditure that is incurred by a Taxable Person, on any loan obtained by it from a Related Party connected directly or indirectly to such Taxable Person for any of the following transactions:

 1. A payout of profits or dividends to a Related Party.